splice/sm-808/README.md

 This program provides the option of outputting a sequence as MIDI.
 You may want to set up a virtual MIDI interface so that the MIDI output can get picked up by another program running on your computer.
 In my case, I followed [these instructions](https://dialogaudio.com/modulationprocessor/guides/virtual_midi/virtual_midi_setup.php) to set up a virtual MIDI port on my mac and configured Superior Drummer to use that port as its input.
 The mapping of events to MIDI note values is defined in the MidiOutputDevice; you may wish to tweak these values depending on your configuration.

 ### Changelog
+#### 2.1.0
+- Adds ability to specify number of beats per sequence and number of subdivisions per beat.
+Builds default tracks based on these parameters.

 #### 2.0.0
 - Adds audio and MIDI output devices.
 - Allows realtime sequence editing for non-console output modes.